Women's Super League: Sponsorship

-As of 30 November 2022, the WSL's total annual sponsorship revenue was estimated to be about $14.72 million.
+As of 31 July 2025, the WSL Football's total annual sponsorship revenue was reported to be about £8.5 million from sponsorship and licensing.

 In March 2019, the Women's Super League agreed a multi-million sponsorship deal with British bank Barclays from the start of the 2019–20 season.
 The three-year sponsorship deal is reported to be in excess of £10 million with a prize money pot of £500,000 for the league champions for the first time.
 The FA described the deal as "the biggest ever investment in UK women's sport by a brand".
 Barclays renewed the sponsorship with an additional three-year deal on 15 December 2021, doubled its rights fee, and extended its sponsorship to the FA Women's Championship.
+The league's WSL Football company also indicated the signing of new sponsorship deals with Nike, British Gas, Apple, and Mercedes-Benz following its taking over of the league in 2024.

 The league's lead sponsor from 2012 to 2019 was Continental Tyres.
 Continental sponsored the FA's new commercial programme from 2014 to 2018 including the England women's national football team, FA Women's Cup and the FA WSL Continental Cup in addition to the WSL.
 During the 2011 season, Yorkshire Building Society was also a sponsorship partner along with Continental.

 Most shirt sponsorships for women's sides affiliated with men's clubs are bundled and not sold or valued separately.